boazbk/crypto/lec_07_hash_functions.md

 ## The "Bitcoin" Problem

-Using cryptography to create a _centralized_ digital-currency is fairly straightforward, and indeed this is what is done by Visa, Mastercard etc..
+Using cryptography to create a _centralized_ digital-currency is fairly straightforward, and indeed this is what is done by Visa, Mastercard, and so on.
 The main challenge with Bitcoin is that it is _decentralized_.
 There is no trusted server, there are no "user accounts", no central authority to adjudicate claims.
 Rather we have a collection of anonymous and autonomous parties that somehow need to agree on what is a valid payment.

 ### The Currency Problem